anowell/secretctl/README.md

 Commands:

-  export KEYID [KEYNAME]  Exports a gpg key to be shared for future encryptions.
+  share KEYID [KEYNAME]   Exports a gpg key to be shared for future encryptions.
                               Exports to .gpg-keys keydir searching up from working dir Will create .gpg-keys in current directory if not found KEYID is the hex ID of a public key which is output when